 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-In South Carolina, the landlord should provide 24 hours notice and enter only at reasonable times (§ 27-40-530(c))
+- Landlord Entry.
+In South Carolina, the landlord should provide 24 hours’ notice and enter only at reasonable times.
+A landlord may only enter without notice if there is an emergency, abandonment of the property, or there is a court order.
+(SC Code § 27-40-530(c))

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
-In South Carolina, landlords are not allowed to lockout tenants (§ 27-40-760).
+In South Carolina, landlords are not allowed to lockout tenants (SC Code § 27-40-760).